-You must record one of your graded negotiations.
-You do not need to send me a copy of the recording(s) but please place a note in that weeks' Self Evaluation what you learned from listening/watching to the exercise that you recorded and reviewed.
-Of course, if you have specific questions or concerns and would like me to review any of these recordings, I'd be happy to do so.
-Though not required, you're allowed to audio or video record\ each of your negotiations and are encouraged to record those that are graded.
+Though not required, you are allowed to audio or video record each of your negotiations and are encouraged to record those that are graded.
 Reviewing a recording is one of the best ways to learn from an exercise.
 This (while rarely needed) is also a way to protect yourself if a partner should claim you said or did something unethical during an exercise.
-Just \make sure the other party is informed when you decide to record a negotiation.
+Just make sure the other party is informed and gives consent before you record a negotiation.